DK Havenergi

 Havne

-AABENRAA: The Port of Aabenraa has become 350,000 square meters larger in one fell swoop and has doubled its operating staff.
-This has happened after the Port of Ensted has officially become part of the Port of Aabenraa after the deal was concluded with Vattenfall at the beginning of 2020.
-With the purchase of Ensted, the total area of the Port of Aabenraa will be 750,000 m2.
+AABENRAA: The Port of Aabenraa has suddenly become 350,000 square meters larger and has doubled its operating staff.
+This has happened after the Port of Ensted officially became part of the Port of Aabenraa after the deal was concluded with Vattenfall in early 2020.
+With the purchase of Ensted, the Port of Aabenraa's total area will be 750,000 square meters.

-- We will have the same duality that characterizes modern ports such as Esbjerg, Køge, Aalborg and Århus, at the same time that we have every opportunity to develop Ensted into a real business and knowledge cluster within green energy and transition, says Henrik Thykjær, who is the managing director of Aabenraa Havn.
+- We will have the same duality that characterizes modern ports such as Esbjerg, Køge, Aalborg and Aarhus, while we have every opportunity to develop Ensted into a real business and knowledge cluster within green energy and transformation, says Henrik Thykjær, CEO of Aabenraa Port.

 amp